baruchlubinsky/everyrest/README.md

 EveryREST
 =========

-Use this program as a server for Ember Data.
+Use this program as a server for Ember Data with the [REST Adapter](http://emberjs.com/guides/models/the-rest-adapter/).
 The server responds to all (WIP) requests from Ember Data as expected.
 All logic is handled by the Ember application.

 Usage
 ==